haskell-works/blog/posts/2018-08-22-pdep-and-pext-bit-manipulation-functions.md

 ![Select in terms of Parallel Deposit](../images/x86-select.png)

 The `select i` of a bit-string is length of the smallest prefix that includes `i` 1-bits in the bit-string.
-Unfortunately, I feel like there is are off-by-one error in the formula and that it should actually be:
+Unfortunately, I feel like there is an off-by-one error in the formula and that it should actually be:

 <blockquote>